szczyglis-dev/py-gpt/docs/source/functions.rst

 It is a JSON object wrapped between ``<tool>`` tags.
 The application extracts the JSON object from such formatted text and executes the appropriate function based on the provided parameters and command name.
 Many of these types of commands are defined in plugins (e.g., those used for file operations or internet searches).
 You can also define your own commands using the ``Custom commands`` plugin, or simply by creating your own plugin and adding it to the application.

 .. tip::
-	The ``+ Tools`` option checkbox must be enabled to allow the execution of commands from plugins.
-Disable the option if you do not want to use commands, to prevent additional token usage (as the command execution system prompt consumes additional tokens and may slow down local models).
+	The ``Tools`` switch must be enabled to allow the execution of commands from plugins.
+Disable the switch if you do not want to use commands, to prevent additional token usage (as the command execution system prompt consumes additional tokens and may slow down local models).

 .. image:: images/v2_code_execute.png
    :width: 400

 When native API tool calls are disabled, PyGPT uses the internal prompt-based command format.
-A special system prompt responsible for invoking commands is added to the main system prompt if the ``+ Tools`` option is active.
+A special system prompt responsible for invoking commands is added to the main system prompt if the ``Tools`` switch is enabled.

 However, there is an additional possibility to define your own commands and execute them with the help of model.
 These are functions / tools - defined on the API side and described using JSON objects.
 You can find a complete guide on how to define functions here: